5 Reasons Why Santiago is a Hot Spot for Remote Workers

 As the capital of Chile, it is home to nearly one third of all Chileans, giving it major appeal when it comes to diversity, individuality, and accessibility.

-In turn, Santiago has become a hotspot for professionals from every industry.
+In turn, Santiago has become a hotspot for professionals from every industry and one of the best places to work remotely.
 Whether you’re in a field that will benefit from close proximity to entrepreneurship, a unique perspective on the arts, or simply opportunities to network with brilliant Chilean minds, it’s a destination full of heart, innovation, and spirit that will entice you and energize you.

 While other well-known Latin American cities may have already made it onto your travel wish list, don’t forget to include the hidden gem that is Santiago.
 Living and working in this city among the Andes is a can’t-miss experience for any remote worker, and today we’re laying out the top five reasons why.